devict/magopie/README.md

 ![Demo][demogif]

+Note: we were tunneling through ngrok to work around a local network problem.

 ## Notable Features
 * Android client using Go bindings via [gomobile][gomobile].
 * Downloaded `.torrent` files are saved to disk through an [afero][afero]